pangfengliu/Cplusplus-refactor/difference-C-Cplusplus.markdown

   - We can set the width of the output by sedning `setw` to `cout`.
   - We can set the data format by sending the corresponding data, e.g., `dec` means decimal, and `left` means left-justified.
   - Pleaee google all the detials by yourself.

+## Arrays
+- You can use *range for* to simplify a for loop.
+For example, `for (int i : a)` will iterate over all indices in array `a`.
+The syntax is similar to Python.
+The range for greatly simpplifies array processing.
+-